 We will pay an acquisition fee, payable in vested equity in our company, equal to 1% of the gross purchase price, as adjusted pursuant to any closing adjustments, of each investment made on our behalf by our Manager following the initial closing of this offering.
-Assuming that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note with proceeds from this offering on December 10, 2017, and that we buy properties using our target leverage of 80%, and given that we paid off the Holmwood Loan and Citizens Loan at the initial closing of the offering, we anticipate that acquisition fees of approximately \$1,012,000 in vested equity of our company will be paid to our Manager as a result of this offering.
+Assuming that we raise the maximum offering amount, resulting in \$26,375,000 in net proceeds, that we pay off the Standridge Note and the Promissory Notes with proceeds from this offering on January 5, 2018 and June 11, 2018, respectively, and that we buy properties using our target leverage of 80%, and given that we paid off the Holmwood Loan and Citizens Loan at the initial closing of the offering, we anticipate that acquisition fees of approximately \$1,164,892 in vested equity of our company will be paid to our Manager as a result of this offering.
 Based upon their percentage ownership interests in our Manager, Messrs.
-Kurlander, Kaplan, Jr. and Stanton will each beneficially receive vested equity valued, at the time of accrual, at \$253,000 in the aggregate.
+Kurlander, Kaplan, Jr. and Stanton will each beneficially receive vested equity valued, at the time of accrual, at \$291,223 in the aggregate.